You are listening to the Sean Hannity Radio Show Podcast.

 This is the reality of every day.

-And but I I think you got look, I never like special counsels generally.
+And but I think you got, look, I never like special counsels generally.

-I am you know, there's gonna be lawyers and lawyers working it to to uh address each and every allegation that may or may not come up.
+I am, you know, there's going to be lawyers and lawyers working to address each and every allegation that may or may not come up.

-I think again, the president's got to get back to when he is, and you're not getting back to the president I mean, everybody forgets it was just what a couple of weeks ago, he was in Saudi Arabia and gave a speech in front of fifty Muslim c majority Muslim country leaders and said, drive them out.
+A couple of weeks ago, he was in Saudi Arabia and gave a speech in front of 50 Muslim, majority Muslim country leaders and said, drive them out.

 I mean, this was major statements.

-Then goes to to Israel and says if we're gonna get this how it's gonna be.
+Then goes to Israel and says, if we're going to get peace, this is how it's going to be.

 Yep.

-Greg Jarrett, Fox, and Jay Sekulo, American Center for Law and Justice, and you too and Sarah Carter tonight on Hannity.
+Greg Jarrett, Fox, and Jay Seculo, American Center for Law and Justice, and you too and Sarah Carter tonight on Hannity.

 I think one of the more powerful monologues we put together.